 So, how do you decide how much of your portfolio should be invested in energy stocks?

-Note That They’re Not a Substitute for Bonds
+Note: Energy Stocks Are Not a Substitute for Bonds

 Most investing professionals agree that a properly diversified portfolio includes bonds.
 Although bonds generally don’t lead to gains as large as what you expect with stocks, they’re a more stable investing option, generally outperforming inflation while protecting your portfolio from extreme volatility and losses.